elimbaum/eecs-senior-project/notes.md

 ### gem5

-I will use gem5 to simulate an ARM CPU.
+I will use gem5 to simulate an ARM CPU. (wait, ARM? - 27 Feb)

 http://learning.gem5.org/book/intro.html